spiceai/docs/spiceaidocs/docs/reference/spicepod/datasets.md

 ## `embeddings[*].chunking.target_chunk_size`

-Optional.
 The desired size of each chunk, in tokens.
-Defaults to the maximum size of the embedding model.

 If the desired chunk size is larger than the maximum size of the embedding model, the maximum size will be used.